Propellers for Ercoupes

 Later on, additional propellers were allowed for this airframe & engine combination, many of them had been carried over to higher performance engines.

-Surprisingly any fixed pitch wood propeller that is approved for the Continental c75/85 engine, and that falls within a static R.P.M. range of 1900 to 2050 can be used.
+Surprisingly "any fixed pitch wood propeller" that falls within a static R.P.M. range of 1900 to 2050 can be used for the Continental c75/85 engine.
 Fifty R.P.M. additional is allowed at each end of the range to cover instrument errors and variable conditions, making the total range permissible in field operation 1850 to 2100.

 Not many people use wooden propellers anymore, but recently there has been a trend to embrace wood again as a material for props.
 The dampening qualities of wood and the weight saved and probably the saved money also are the decision factors here.

 The C-75 uses a 73-74 inch prop, while the C-85 is shorter (71-72 inches) to allow faster running.
 The C-90 shares the prop of the C-85 just runs slower and is using a steeper pitch therefor, while the O-200 is made to run faster and hence is fitted with even a shorter propeller.